 Raising Community Awareness for Safety and Injury Prevention

-Where: On the Capitol Square, 100 Blk MLK, East & West Main St and S. Pinkney Street
+Where: On the Capitol Square, East & West Main St. and Martin Luther King, Jr. Blvd.

 Safety Saturday is an event that educates parents, children, and the public on ways to make safe decisions, prevent injuries, and to encourage the use of safety devices such as seat belts, bike helmets, and smoke alarms.
 Using the remarkable State Capitol Square and Dane County Farmers' Market as a setting, thousands of community members attended the Safety Saturday event each year.